You publish that awesome piece of content. If you don’t promote it properly, no one reads it.

 - Feature other’s stories, case studies and research work.

-- Giveaway some freebies to your readers in turn for sharing your post using WordPress social locker plugins.
+- Giveaway some freebies to your readers in turn to share your post using WordPress social locker plugins.

 - Ask people to share your content on social media at the end of your blog post as a call to action.